-Under preexisting law, unchanged by the act, if the drug involved in a violation of the obtaining/possessing/using prohibition described above is a compound, mixture, preparation, or substance included in Schedule III, IV, or V, the offense is "possession of drugs."
-Formerly, the penalty for possession of drugs was determined as follows (R.C.
+Under current law, if the drug involved in a violation of the obtaining/possessing/using prohibition described above is a compound, mixture, preparation, or substance included in Schedule III, IV, or V, the offense is "possession of drugs," and the penalty for the offense is determined as follows (R.C.
 2925.11(C)(2)):

-- (1) Except as otherwise provided in paragraph (2), (3), or (4), below, the offense was a misdemeanor of the third degree or, if the offender previously had been convicted of a drug abuse offense, a misdemeanor of the second degree.
-If the drug involved in the violation was an anabolic steroid included in Schedule III and if the offense was a misdemeanor of the third degree under this provision, in lieu of sentencing the offender to a term of imprisonment in a detention facility, the court could place the offender under a community control sanction that required the offender to perform supervised community service work. - (2) If the amount of the drug involved equaled or exceeded the "bulk amount" (see COMMENT 3) but was less than five times the bulk amount, possession of drugs was a felony of the fourth degree with no preference for or against a prison term.

-- (3) If the amount of the drug involved equaled or exceeded five times the "bulk amount" but was less than 50 times the bulk amount, possession of drugs was a felony of the third degree, and there was a presumption for a prison term for the offense. - (4) If the amount of the drug involved equaled or exceeded 50 times the "bulk amount," possession of drugs was a felony of the second degree, and the court was required to impose upon the offender as a mandatory prison term one of the prison terms prescribed for a felony of the second degree.
+- (1) Except as otherwise provided in paragraph (2), (3), or (4), below, the offense is a misdemeanor of the third degree or, if the offender previously has been convicted of a drug abuse offense, a misdemeanor of the second degree.
+If the drug involved in the violation is an anabolic steroid included in Schedule III and if the offense is a misdemeanor of the third degree under this provision, in lieu of sentencing the offender to a term of imprisonment in a detention facility, the court may place the offender under a community control sanction that requires the offender to perform supervised community service work. - (2) If the amount of the drug involved equals or exceeds the "bulk amount" (see COMMENT 3) but is less than five times the bulk amount, possession of drugs is a felony of the fourth degree with no preference for or against a prison term. - (3) If the amount of the drug involved equals or exceeds five times the "bulk amount" but is less than 50 times the bulk amount, possession of drugs is a felony of the third degree, and there is a presumption for a prison term for the offense. - (4) If the amount of the drug involved equals or exceeds 50 times the "bulk amount," possession of drugs is a felony of the second degree, and the court must impose upon the offender as a mandatory prison term one of the prison terms prescribed for a felony of the second degree.

-The act increases the penalty for possession of drugs when the amount of the Schedule III, IV, or V drug involved is less than the bulk amount from a misdemeanor of the third degree to a misdemeanor of the first degree for a first offense and from a misdemeanor of the second degree to a felony of the fifth degree if the offender previously has been convicted of a drug abuse offense.
-The act also repeals the community service work language that formerly applied if the drug involved in the violation was an anabolic steroid included in Schedule III and the offense was a misdemeanor of the third degree.
-The act makes no changes to the penalty for possession of a Schedule III, IV, or V drug if the amount of the drug involved equals or exceeds the bulk amount.
+The bill increases the base penalty for possession of a Schedule III, IV, or V drug when the amount of the drug involved is less than the bulk amount from a misdemeanor of the third degree to a misdemeanor of the first degree for a first offense and from a misdemeanor of the second degree to a felony of the fifth degree if the offender previously has been convicted of a drug abuse offense.
+The bill also repeals the existing community service work language that currently applies if the drug involved in the violation is an anabolic steroid included in Schedule III and the offense is a misdemeanor of the third degree.
+The bill makes no changes to the penalty for possession of a Schedule III, IV, or V drug if the amount of the drug involved equals or exceeds the bulk amount.
 (R.C.
 2925.11(C)(2)(a).)